 Emotional abusers display the "charm syndrome" to get their way using the sheer force of their charismatic personalities to manipulate someone.
 This trait is why many people are usually so surprised to find out the truth.
 Your friends and family think he's so amazing.

 Even worse, when the abuser switches from charm to anger, it's confusing because he/she isn't that way all of the time.
 Because of the lies being told to others, and the ability to convince you that you're at fault, doubts about what's going on become the norm, making you question your own judgement.
 This creates a vicious cycle, making it even more difficult to leave.
 Then there is the fear.

 Meanwhile, you walk around wondering if the house is clean enough or your dress is perfect.
 Will he find something wrong with that meal it took all day to prepare?
+So what if you've gained weight?
 Almost everything about life is no longer really your own, while you consider what you can do to not say or do the wrong thing to trigger an abusive reaction.
 Your emotions have been affected and your self esteem is now zero.
 That's no way to live.